 The final year focuses on the curated degree show.
 This major public event, attended by artists and curators, gives you the opportunity to put your artistic and professional practice skills to the test.
-This will be the first exhibition of your professional career and the culmination of your deep research and developing art practice.
+This will be the first exhibition of your professional career and is the culmination of your deep research and developing art practice.

 - Historical and Critical Studies

 - Exploratory Drawing

 - Introduction to Practice

 - Introduction to Fine Art Practice